sridhar-5/Data-Structures-and-Algorithms/README.md

 ## Double Linked List

 A doubly linked list is made of nodes which contain a reference (or pointer) to the next node in the list, and the previous node in the list plus data.

+- Exampleof how Doubly Linked List look like:

 ![doubly linked list](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Doubly-linked-list.svg/610px-Doubly-linked-list.svg.png)